 Like their timed counterpart, you have a period of high intensity work and a steady period of low intensity work.

 Distance is the only thing that is important in this type as a unit of measure, but is also a nice way to mix things up.

-Running around a track, every time you hit the 300 m mark, you sprint for 100 m, then light running or striding for 300 m.
+Running around a track, every time you hit the 300 m mark, you sprint for 100 m, then light running, walking or striding for 300 m.

 Another might be found in a 2000 m row, whereby you row as hard as possible for 200 m — you could even say in this case, take your stroke rate up to 32-33 strokes per minute and hold a certain wattage — and row lightly for 300 m — or hold a steady 25 strokes per minute at a low certain wattage.

 3. Distance-Based Start and Stop